pnp642001/Sentiment_Analysis_twitter/README.md

 ### NOTE:
 #### To know in detail about the project, regarding which approach we used and much more, please refer to the PROJECT_REPORT.pdf file.

+### Please watch the demonstration video for better understanding.
 ## Author of the Repository

 - [Parth Patel](https://www.github.com/pnp642001)